foundry-rs/starknet-foundry/docs/src/starknet/script.md

     └── lib.cairo
 ```

-### 2. having scripts disjointed from the workspace with cairo contracts
+### 2. scripts disjointed from the workspace with cairo contracts
 ```shell
 $ tree
 .